AlexanderMakarov/activitywatch-ets/README.md

 - [x] Add Google Calendar importer.
 - [x] Implement BIFinder to search Jira ID-s in Jira, Windows, IDEA, VSCode, Browser activities.
 - [x] Handle overlapping "self-sufficient=true" strategies with ranking.
-- [ ] Make (JiraId)BIFinder to correct description for resulting activity.
+- [x] Make (JiraId)BIFinder to correct description for resulting activity.
+- [x] Prepare script to run all event importers and get_activities.py for the specific date.
+- [ ] Make only big enough activities, on points where many activities have ended (i.e. excluding long ones).
+      We may miss with interval but not with content.
+      Also try to cover (i.e. don't skip because they can't be split) as much as possible "strict" activities.
 - [ ] JiraIdBIFinder respect max duration.
 - [ ] Fix Google Calendar importer authentication to work under Enterprise Workspace.
 - [ ] Add into get_activities.py flag/logic to deploy only resulting "debug bucket".